-- As the population grows, it will be increasingly important that enjoyable outdoor spaces are available throughout the plan area. - There are opportunities to improve public access and open space surrounding San Antonio River and San Pedro Springs Creek so that more people can enjoy them. - Residents and children in the western portion of Midtown have limited access to an outdoor play space, and physical barriers to established parks and open spaces. - Pedestrian connections to existing parks and streams should be improved to make them more accessible.
+As the population grows, it will be increasingly important that enjoyable outdoor spaces are available throughout the plan area.

+- o There are opportunities to improve public access and open space surrounding San Antonio River and San Pedro Springs Creek so that more people can enjoy them. - Residents and children in the western portion of Midtown have limited access to an outdoor play space, and physical barriers to established parks and open spaces. - Pedestrian connections to existing parks and streams should be improved to make them more accessible. - Ensure that park and plaza improvements are culturally appropriate for all surrounding residents.